luangjay/vscode-grabfood/README.md

 ## Known Issues

-After installation, it may take a few minutes for the extension to activate.
+Once installed, it may take a few minutes for the extension to activate.
 Please do not close the VSCode window until the activation finishes.
 If the extension does not work properly, reinstallation can resolve the issue.

 ## Release Notes

 ### 1.0.0

 Initial release of vscode-grabfood

+## Special Thanks

+Thanks to my friend for the inspiration!

 **Enjoy!**